XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/Globe_Poverty.md

 [mikrozensus_en.mp4](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Haushalte-Familien/Methoden/Video/video-mz-video-english.html)

-## Poverty in Rich: Situation of German Poverty
+## Neue ArmutArmutArmutArmut: Phenomenon and Reason of German Poverty

 Although Germany is one of the richest countries in the world, signs of increasing poverty are becoming increasingly visible across the country.
 Homeless people sleeping rough, mothers forgoing meals in order to feed their children, and pensioners looking for discarded bottles to trade for the deposit.